 author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 If our children learn to take some responsibility and do things on their own without repeated reminders, will it not take some weight off our shoulders?
-There are ways you can encourage your child to tackle homework like a piece of cake.
+There are ways you can encourage your child to tackle homework without the fuss and stress.

 Do you often wonder if the everyday battle with the mounds of homework is worth it?
 You're not alone.
-But, regular homework is, in fact, good for your child.
-Here are some reasons why:
+But regular homework is, in fact, good for your child.
+Here's why:

-Ask your child to set up a dedicated study area with a table and stationery for doing homework.
-Choose a quiet place where she is away from the distractions of TV or gadgets.
+Ask your child to set up a dedicated area with a study table, chair, and stationery.
+Choose a quiet place away from the distractions of TV or gadgets.

-When you find that your child is overwhelmed with the quantity of the homework, try to break it into smaller portions.
-He can do one portion, then take a break or go for a walk, and finish the next portion after the break.
+When you find that your child is overwhelmed by the quantity of homework, try to break it into smaller portions, with short breaks in between.

-If your child is struggling with a concept, read her books and try to explain the concept in simple words.
+If your child is struggling with a concept, try to explain it in simple words.
 If the concept is too complex, don't hesitate to look it up online.
 This way, you're also sharing the joy of learning and modelling healthy learning habits.

-Sometimes, all that your child needs is some extra motivation to keep going.
-Appreciate his efforts by rewarding him.
-For instance, if your child is consistent with his homework for a month or so, take him out for a day trip or a restaurant or do one of his favourite activities.
+Sometimes, all your child needs is some extra motivation to keep going.
+Appreciate their efforts by rewarding them.
+For instance, if your child has been consistent with their homework for a month or so, take them out for a day trip or to a restaurant, or do one of their favourite activities.

-It is the quality of the homework that matters over the quantity.
+It is the quality of the homework that matters.
 Ideally, homework should not take more than a couple of hours to finish.
 More importantly, it should not stress your child out.
-When in doubt, check with your child's teacher or school, and ask about cutting down the quantity or improving the quality of homework.
+When in doubt, check with your child's teacher or school, and ask about improving the quality of homework.

 In the name of helping our children, we shouldn't take it too far.
 Here's how to strike that balance:

-Follow these tips and watch your child grow into a responsible and independent person who is always keen to learn.
+Follow these tips and watch your child grow into a responsible and independent person, always keen to learn.

 Comments